haiwen/seafile-docs/config/seafevents-conf.md

 ## Refer to file search manual for details.
 index_office_pdf=false

-## The default size limit for doc, docx, ppt, pptx, xls, xlsx and pdf files, if smaller than the actual file,
+## The default size limit for doc, docx, ppt, pptx, xls, xlsx and pdf files.
+Files larger than this will not be indexed.
-## it will result in a highlighted match text can't be displayed.
-This configuration takes effect in version 6.2.
+## Since version 6.2.0
-## Unit: Mb
+## Unit: MB
-office_file_size_limit = 29
+office_file_size_limit = 10

 [SEAHUB EMAIL]